Eddy Current Testing

 Steam reforming is a way to produce hydrogen, carbon monoxide, and other useful products from hydrocarbon fuels such as natural gas using a processing device called a reformer.
 It reacts high-temperature steam with the fuel.

-Reformer tubes are subjected to extreme temperature cycling, generating enough mechanical stress to cause creep damage, which can evolves into cracking.
+Reformer tubes are subjected to extreme temperature cycling, generating enough mechanical stress to cause creep damage, which can evolve into cracking.

 Many steam reforming asset operators use time-based assessment to retire tubes.
 Many of these operators want to move to condition-based assessment because retubing is a major expenditure and time-based assessment often leads to retiring tubes too early or too late.